- Fellowship Groups

 (You can read devotions daily here, or you can download the book in a few formats below.)

-Once again there are no repeats of any devotions from years passed.
-Further, you’ll note that each Sunday again features a hymn, but that this year many Saturdays serve up a new devotion, rather than a Psalm.
+Once again there are no repeats of any devotions from past years.
+Further, you’ll note that each Sunday again features a hymn, each Saturday a Psalm.

 Keeping a true Lent requires us to be vigilant in many ways: in prayer, study, worship, sacrifice, giving, meditation, and fellowship.